-Amortization of intangible assets for the year ended December 31, 2021, includes \$207.9 of amortization related to the Bhang license agreement.
+Amortization of intangible assets for the three months ended March 31, 2022, relates to amortization of the Bhang license agreement.
 Effective July 20, 2020, under terms of the Amended License Agreement, the license for Bhang branded products was recorded as an intangible asset and the cost is amortized over the term of the agreement.
-The expense in 2021 reflects a full year of amortization on the license agreement.

-Other Revenues (Expenses)
+Other Income (Expenses)